Intersections of branching random walks on $\mathbb{Z}^8$

 In what follows, we assume that $(D_v)$ are distributed uniformly on the $2d$ neighbours of $0$ in $\Z^d$, and we consider a random walk $S$ on a tree as in \Cref{def:infinite_tree}.
 We call such a walk a \emph{branching random walk} (BRW). \end{definition}

 A closely related object, a random walk indexed by a critical Galton-Watson tree conditioned to survive, was considered by Kesten~\cite{Kesten1986} in 1986 as a simpler model to study alongside the incipient infinite cluster of a critical bond percolation.
-A branching random walk with the underlying tree as in \Cref{def:infinite_tree} was introduced by Le Gall and Shen~\cite{range_of_tree-indexed_RW} in 2016.
+A branching random walk indexed by the past side of $\T$ from \Cref{def:infinite_tree} was introduced by Le Gall and Shen~\cite{range_of_tree-indexed_RW} in 2016, and later, in 2022 Bai and Wan~\cite{Cap_of_BRW} considered a branching random walk indexed by the whole of $\T$.
 This tree only differs from Kesten's one in the offspring distribution of the root vertex, but it has the useful property of shift-invariance (see \Cref{lem:shift_invariance}) which makes it more amenable to analyse.

-In what follows, we let $\T$ denote a tree as in \Cref{def:infinite_tree} and $\Scal$ the corresponding random walk as in \Cref{def:RW_on_tree}.
-We will often write $\T$ to denote both the tree and the walk.
-Also, we will often identify the vertices of $\T$ with $\Z$, so $\Scal_k$ will refer to $\Scal_{\T_k}$.
+In what follows, we let $\T$ be a tree as in \Cref{def:infinite_tree} and $\Scal$ the corresponding random walk as in \Cref{def:RW_on_tree}.
+To simplify notation, we will usually write $\T=(\T,\Scal)$ to denote both the tree and the walk on it.

 We are interested in the non-intersection probability of two independent branching random walks.
 We can see that for $d>4$ the Green's function of a BRW decays as $G(x)\asymp\frac{1}{||x||^{d-4}+1}$ (see \Cref{lem:Greens_function}).
 It is known (see \Cref{lem:GW_tail_bound}) that the size of a critical Galton-Watson tree satisfies $\pr{|\GW|>k}\asymp\frac{1}{\sqrt{k}}$, therefore the overall size of the trees descending from the first $k$ spine vertices is typically $\asymp k^2$.
 Also, the walk along the spine typically travels distance $\asymp\sqrt{k}$ in the first $k$ steps.
 Based on this, we may roughly approximate $\T[0,n]$ by $\T[0,\infty)\cap B\left(0,n^{\frac14}\right)$, and estimate the expected number of intersections $\sum_{i=0}^{n}\sum_{j=1}^{\infty}\1{\T_i=\til{\T}_j} $ between $\T[0,n]$ and $\til{\T}(0,\infty)$ as